petebarnett/field_collection_flexi/README.md

 When using this formatter, a hook is called just before rendering each item in the field collection, allowing your theme or module to alter:

-* The display mode used for the item (Full, Teaser etc)
+* The view mode used for the item (Full, Teaser etc)
 * Classes for the item
 * Theme wrappers for the item